 Shimano’s dependable Tiagra components are used, with flat bar trigger shifters, front and rear derailleur and 11-32 cassette.
-The front crankset is a Giant custom 50/34 crankset designed specifically for this motor, with the aim of keeping the q-factor to a minimum.
+The front crankset is a Giant custom 50/34 crankset designed specifically for this motor, to keep the q-factor to a minimum.

-Shimano MT-201 / BR-U300 hydraulic brakes with 160mm rotors provide very good stopping power and good brake modulation.
+Shimano MT-201 / BR-U300 hydraulic brakes with 160mm rotors provide very well stopping power and good brake modulation.
 Although these brakes are considered fairly entry-level they performed perfectly.

 Wheels and Tyres